Aquileia: Roman Empire

 Although the Iapydes plundered Aquileia during the Augustan period, subsequent increased settlement and no lack of profitable work meant the city was able to develop its resources.
 Jewish artisans established a flourishing trade in glass-work.
 Metal from Noricum was forged and exported.
 The ancient Venetic trade in amber from the Baltic continued.
 Wine, especially its famous Pucinum was exported.
 Olive oil was imported from Proconsular Africa.
-By sea, the port of Aquae Gradatae (modern Grado, Friuli-Venezia Giulia) was developed.
+By sea, the port of Aquae Gradatae (modern Grado) was developed.
 On land, Aquileia was the starting-point of several important roads leading outside Italy to the north-eastern portion of the empire — the road (Via Julia Augusta) by Iulium Carnicum (Zuglio) to Veldidena (mod.
 Wilten, near Innsbruck), from which branched off the road into Noricum, leading by Virunum (Klagenfurt) to Laurieum (Lorch) on the Danube, the road leading via Emona into Pannonia and to Sirmium (Sremska Mitrovica), the road to Tarsatica (near Fiume, now Rijeka) and Siscia (Sisak), and the road to Tergeste (Trieste) and the Istrian coast.

 Augustus was the first of a number of emperors to visit Aquileia, notably during the Pannonian wars in 12–10 BC.
 It was the birthplace of Tiberius' son by Julia, in the latter year.
 The Roman poet Martial praised Aquileia as his hoped-for haven and resting place in his old age.

 In terms of religion, the populace adopted the Roman pantheon, although the Celtic sun-god, Belenus, had a large following.
 Jews practiced their ancestral religion.
 Meanwhile, soldiers brought the martial cult of Mithras.

 In the war against the Marcomanni in 167, the town was hard pressed; its fortifications had fallen into disrepair during the long peace.
 Nevertheless, when in 168 Marcus Aurelius made Aquileia the principal fortress of the empire against the barbarians of the North and East, it rose to the pinnacle of its greatness and soon had a population of 100,000.
 Septimius Severus visited in 193.
 In 238, when the town took the side of the Senate against the emperor Maximinus Thrax, the fortifications were hastily restored, and proved of sufficient strength to resist for several months, until Maximinus himself was assassinated.